FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/ds_in_prod_packaging_ci.md

 conda install pyscaffold
 ```
 if you prefer [conda][] over [pip][].
 Generating now a project `Scikit-AI` with a package `skai` is just
-matter of typing a single command:
+a matter of typing a single command:
 ```shell
 putup Scikit-AI -p skai
 ```